christian-schw/spa-e-commerce-pokemon/README.md

 `Library: React` - I learned React through further education and React also offers the most job opportunities in my area, where I would like to stay.<br>
 That's why I chose React.<br>
 <br>
-`Library: Redux` - Very good for managing states of UI/React components efficiently and easily.<br>
+`Library: Redux` - Very good for managing states of UI / React components efficiently and easily.<br>
-Used together with the Redux Toolkit to make things even easier (e. g. to combine reducers or easy redux store setup).<br>
+Used together with the Redux Toolkit to make things even easier (e. g. to combine reducers or easy Redux store setup).<br>
 <br>
 `Build Tool: Vite` - Used to optimize code for the production system (faster build times and smaller bundle sizes).<br>
 Was also used in React course and therefore knew the tool - learning curve is smaller.<br>
 <br>
 `Linting: ESLint` - Linting tools offer a crucial benefit in error prevention by identifying issues as they are created, even before code execution.<br>
 This significantly improves code reliability and reduces likelihood of issues ever turning into bugs.<br>
-I have used ESLint several times and am quite happy with it.<br>
+I have used ESLint several times and I am quite happy with it.<br>
 <br>
 `TDD Framework: Jest` - Already completed projects with it.<br>
 In my opinion, it offers all the functions you need.<br>